 6 x 2 Hillhout Caldo Double Log Store

 If you want more than just a simple log store to keep your logs dry in the autumn, then look no further – this Caldo Double log store has everything you need and more providing a versatile garden storage solution.
-With its two sections and two shelves, you will not only be able to keep your logs dry, but also organise your kindling and any other equip
+With its two sections and two shelves, you will not only be able to keep your logs dry, but also organise your kindling and any other equipment you may need.

 One of the most rewarding parts of being an online retailer is seeing our products in their new homes.